 Answer: Mortgagee Letter 2008-21, states in part, that legal fees and related foreclosure costs for work actually completed and applicable to the current default episode may be included in the Partial Claim amount.

-Question 3: Can a Lender include late charges in the Partial Claim?
+Question 3: Can a Lender include late charges in the FHA-HAMP Partial Claim?

-Answer: Mortgagee Letter 2008-21 states that the accrued late charges should be waived by the Lender at the time of the Partial Claim.
+Answer: Mortgagee Letter 2008-21 states that late charges should not be included in a Partial Claim.

 Question 4: Must a Partial Claim be deducted from the Net Proceeds of a Preforeclosure Sale?